Residential

 What Is Full EMI?

-Full EMI means paying both the interest and principal from the very first EMI, even if the loan is partially disbursed.
+Full EMI means paying both interest and principal from the very first instalment, even if the loan is only partially disbursed.

 - Helps reduce your principal amount earlier.